 NOTE!
 IN ORDER TO ARRANGE THESE RACES, THE FOLLOWING RULES REGARDING COVID 19 MUST BE OBEYED:

 All riders must, no later than july 19,submit their application, present a valid and paid racelicense and also pay the entryfee – see ”registration” below.
-No registration be on site due to Corona-rules.
+No registration will be accepted on site due to Corona-rules.

 All riders are allowed to bringone (1) mechanic/holder(two (2) persons for the R/A classes).
-Pls note that persons immediately involved in conducting the race will be allowed on the race site.
+Pls note that persons only immediately involved in conducting the race will be allowed on the race site.

 Only persons complying with paragraph 1-2 will get access to the race site, a bracelet will be presented as a race pass.
 The entrance will be under supervison of race official.

-No marketing of the race will be allowed in order to obtain a no-audience race.
-The organizer asks kindly that we all refreigns from using social or in other ways attracting
+No marketing of the race will be allowed in order to obtain a no-”audience-free” race.
+The organizer asks kindly that we all refreigns from using social media or in other ways attracting visitors.

 Every individual within the race site must obey rules and regulations stipulated by Folkhälsomyndigheten, Riksidrottsförbundet and Svemo.
 It is each participants duty to have full awareness of these rules.
 See spec at the bottom of this document.